panstromek/quasar-ide-helper/extension/README.md

 This extension is primarily focused on v1.0, because it uses its json-api files but not everyone can migrate right away, so I plan to add at least basic support for v0.17, I already have a POC for a generator, but I want to integrate it more smoothly into the project.

 ## Thanks
-Thanks to @jpgilchrist for an earlier research in `this` issue and useful insights.
-Very big thanks to ...... who noticed how to trick IDEA into indexing the component correctly - I am a bit sad that I haven't noticed this before as I could do something like this earlier and save myself (and others) a lot of development time.
-Also big thanks to Quasar and its contributors ;)
+Thanks to [@jpgilchrist](https://github.com/jpgilchrist) for the research in [this](https://github.com/quasarframework/quasar/issues/2224) issue and useful insights.
+Very big thanks to @hwb who noticed and wrote [here](https://forum.quasar-framework.org/topic/2322/how-to-import-quasar-components-to-use-vue-code-completion-in-intellij-idea-webstorm/2) how to trick IDEA into indexing the component - I am a bit sad that I haven't found this before as I could do something like this earlier and save myself (and others) a lot of development time.
+Also big thanks to [Quasar](https://github.com/quasarframework/quasar/) and its contributors ;)